Skip to main content

 Starting pointCommandWhat it does

-Single featurefeature-planPlan one feature with parallel researchers
+Single feature/hatch3r-feature-planPlan one feature with parallel researchers — no board needed

-3. Continue with board-fill (step 4 below)
+3. Continue with board fill (step 4 below).

 2. Set up the board